Amarabright/Inventory-Management-Analysis/README.md

 # Inventory-Management-Analysis
-This is an Analysis to optimise inventory managemnt for **FitCapacity** company by analyzing sales and inventory data using SQL and PowerBI
+This is an Analysis to optimise inventory management for **FitCapacity** company by analyzing sales and inventory data using SQL and PowerBI

 ![](Warehoursepic.jpg)